 Taking part in a mentoring program will give you the opportunity to meet other students and build networks, learn about student life and help you gain valuable academic skills as you settle into the University of Sydney.

-Moving to a new country can be daunting.
-By joining our International Mentoring Program you can connect with senior students and other international students, ask questions, and participate in fun social activities.
-You’ll also have access to valuable skills-building workshops, talks, seminars and networking opportunities on campus.
+Moving to a new country can be exciting and challenging.
+By joining our International Mentoring Program, you'll connect with other international students, ask questions, and participate in fun social activities.
+You’ll also have access to skills-building workshops, talks, seminars and networking opportunities online and on Campus.

 Our 25+ Mentoring Program is a specialised option for non-school leaver students who are generally 25 years or older.
 It is up to you whether you opt in to this program.
 If you are younger and have not come straight from school, you can also join the program.
 You will be matched with a mentor and other students in a similar age group.